Skip to main content

 by Franz Kafka ...

-The Metamorphosis is a novella written by Franz Kafka which was first published in 1915.
-One of Kafka best known works, The Metamorphosis tells the story of salesman Gregor Samsa who wakes one morning to find himself inexplicably transformed into a huge insect subsequently struggling to adjust to this new condition.
-The novella has been widely discussed among literary critics, with differing ...
+The Metamorphosiss a novella written by Franz Kafka which was first published in 1915.
+One of Kafka's best-known works, The Metamorphosis tells the story of salesman Gregor Samsa who wakes one morning to find himself inexplicably transformed into a huge insect (German ungeheures Ungeziefer, literally "monstrous vermin"), subsequently struggling to adjust to this new condition.
+The novella has been ...
 Read more

 by Mark Twain ...

-The Prince and the Pauper is a novel by American author Mark Twain.
-It was first published in 1881 in Canada, before its 1882 publication in the United States.
 The novel represents Twain's first attempt at historical fiction.
-Set in 1537, it tells the story of two young boys who were born on the same day and are identical in appearance: Tom Canty, a pauper who lives with his abusive, alcoholic ...
+Set in 1547, it tells the story of two young boys who are identical in appearance: Tom Canty, a pauper who lives with his abusive father in Offal Court off Pudding Lane in London, and Prince Edward, son of King Henry VIII. ...
 Read more

 by Thomas Hardy ...